 My favourite shot from my visit is of the roof full of incense coils, spilling haze over the temple’s visitors.
 Photographers and tourists should be mindful that this is still an active place of worship, so whilst you’re trying to snap that perfect shot, it is also important not to disturb the locals who’ve come to pray.

 The nearest railway station is Sheung Wan station and from there it’s a quick six-minute stroll to the temple.
 It’s free to enter and wander around and the complex itself isn’t huge, so you’ll easily be done in half an hour (up to an hour if you’re hankering for that perfect snap).
 It’s also a good idea to know that Man Mo temple is open every day from 8am – 6pm. – By Emma from Emma Jane Explores.

-There’s no shortage of Instagrammable spots at Hong Kong’s arguably best (and oldest!) theme park, Ocean Park.
+There’s no shortage of Instagrammable places at Hong Kong’s arguably best (and oldest!) theme park, Ocean Park.
 From the breathtaking views of the cable car that you can take to arrive here to getting close to some giant pandas, discovering unique marine life or taking a thrilling ride – there’s something here for everyone.
 There’s photo opportunities around every corner, the best of which being, the old Hong Kong village, the sea jelly aquarium and the cable car views.

 Prepare to walk a lot in the park and as with most theme parks, it’s better to arrive early, often as soon as they open to avoid long line ups.
 You can buy tickets before coming which will also help to save some time and plan at least a half day, although you can easily spend the entire day there and still be left wanting to see more. – By Monica of Ahlan Monica.Klook.com